 - Perform the steps above from one of the methods to dust your ceiling fan.
 You’ll have to get off all the dust before the next steps.

 - Take your rag and wet it with water so it is damp and squirt a bit of Dawn Dish Soap on it.
+Climb the ladder so you can reach the fan blades.
 Wipe the entire fan blade, top, bottom and sides.
 Also, the fan arms and brackets.
 Dawn is a degreaser and will take all that grime right off.
 The Dawn Powerwash Spray is a great product for this.
 Be sure to spray directly on the rag and not on the fan blades as the soap will fall to the floor and make it slippery.
 Also, stay clear of the motor as you don’t want to get any water inside of it.
 You can use the Magic Eraser on the sides if it is dirty in the later steps.

 - Unscrew the light fixtures and clean them in the sink.